sixeyed/docker-kube-workshop/part-1.md

 kubectl get all
 ```

 The first app was a native Kube deployment, so you need to remove it using `kubectl`.
-Kubernetes leaves the service in place when you delete the deployment, so yoiu need to manually remove the service:
+Kubernetes leaves the service in place when you delete the deployment, so you need to also manually remove the service:

 ```
 kubectl delete deployment nginx-deployment